Continuous harmonic functions on a ball that are not in $H^s$ for $s>1/2$: Abstract

 \section{Abstract}

-We show that there are harmonic functions on a ball ${\mathbb{B}_n}$ of $\mathbb{R}^n$, $n\ge 2$, that are continuous up to the boundary (and even H\"older continuous) but not in the Sobolev space $H^s(\mathbb{B}_n)$ for any $s$ sufficiently big.
-The idea for the construction of these functions is inspired by the two-dimensional example of a harmonic continuous function with infinite energy presented by Hadamard in 1906.
+We show that there are harmonic functions on a ball ${\mathbb{B}_n}$ of $\mathbb{R}^n$, $n\ge 2$, that are continuous, and even H\"older continuous, up to the boundary but not in the Sobolev space $H^s(\mathbb{B}_n)$ for $s$ bigger than a certain sharp bound.
+The idea for the construction is inspired by the two-dimensional example of a harmonic continuous function with infinite energy presented by Hadamard in 1906.
 To obtain examples in any dimension $n\ge 2$ we exploit certain series of spherical harmonics.
-As an application, we verify that the regularity of the solutions that was proven for a class of boundary value problems with nonlinear transmission conditions is, in a sense, optimal.

-\subjclass[2010]{31A20, 31B25, 33C55, 35A09, 35B65, 35G30, 42B37, 46E35} \keywords{ill-behaved harmonic functions on a ball, spherical harmonics expansions, nonlinear transmission conditions.}
+\subjclass[2020]{31A20, 31B25, 33C55, 35A09, 35B65, 42B37, 46E35} \keywords{ill-behaved harmonic functions on a ball, spherical harmonics expansions.}